Joey Meneses Player Props: Nationals vs. Guardians

 Joey Meneses At The Plate

-- In 13 games played this year, he has not hit a long ball.

-- Meneses has picked up an RBI twice this year, but just one in each of those games.

-- He has scored a run in four of 13 games so far this season.
+- He has scored in five games this season (35.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.